vtnerd/monero-lws/docs/administration.md

 an optional payment_id, or (2) a new account creation.
 This endpoint always requires a URL for callback purposes.

-When the event type is `tx-confirmation, this endpint requires a web address for callback purposes, a primary (not integrated!) address, and finally the type ("tx-confirmation").
+When the event type is `tx-confirmation`, this endpint requires a web address for callback purposes, a primary (not integrated!) address, and finally the type ("tx-confirmation").
 The event will remain in the database until one of the delete commands ([webhook_delete_uuid](#webhook_delete_uuid) or